7-Day Low FODMAP Meal Plan: Week 1 of the Elimination Diet. Dietitian Approved

 Difficulty: Easy

-Cook the Low FODMAP Chicken Pesto Pasta
+Cook the Low FODMAP Chicken Pesto Pasta recipe

 Day 3 Dessert: low FODMAP Chocolate Chia Pudding